Celebrating NCFE’s brilliant volunteers | NCFE

 Kelly Parker, Driver and Host

 Kelly Parker, EPA Independent End Point Assessor as NCFE, volunteers for Re-engage who organises tea parties for the elderly one Sunday a month.
 During the pandemic, volunteers have also been calling them and helping them to do their shopping.
-Kelly has been volunteering as a driver and host for the Ipswich area for two and a half years after missing working in care.
+Kelly has been volunteering as a driver and host for the Ipswich area for over two and a half years after missing working in care.

 “I wanted to support the elderly, providing company for those who are lonely is very rewarding.
 I collect people from their homes and drive them to a tea party one Sunday a month and occasionally will host a tea party at my house!”

-Rachael Lacey, Appropriate Adult
+Rachael Lacey, School Governor

 Feeling inspired?

 There are lots of voluntary roles out there within your local community.
-The below links will help you find a volunteer role which is most suited to your lifestyle and commitments.
+The links below will help you find a volunteer role which is most suited to your lifestyle and commitments.

 I would definitely recommend volunteering as It’s a great way to meet people, try new things and give something back to the community.